Woman smiling during a meeting with her coach

 Best Practices for Better Coaching Conversations

-Avoid closed-ended questions: Notice, none of the sample coaching questions were closed-ended, something that could be answered with yes or no. A coach should generally avoid these questions because they don’t lead the conversation to any discoveries.
+Avoid closed-ended questions: Notice, that none of the sample coaching questions were closed-ended, something that could be answered with yes or no. A coach should generally avoid these questions because they don’t lead the conversation to any discoveries.
 The coach should be pulling information out of the employee by diving deeper.

 No stacked questions: Managers should not ask more than one question at a time.
 An example of a stacked question could be: “What time did you clock in this morning?
 Why were you running late?”
 Only ask one question at a time.
 The problem with stacked questions is that the manager may not get the answers they are looking for and may instead overwhelm the employee.